| java.lang.Object | |

 Invoked when the garbage collector has detected that this instance is no longer reachable.
 The default implementation does nothing, but this method can be overridden to free resources.

-Note that objects that override finalize
+Note that objects that override finalize are significantly more expensive than

 objects that don't.
 Finalizers may be run a long time after the object is no longer